AGE OLD DISORDERS — AN ALTERNATIVE TREATMENT

 Insomnia is not the only common sleep disorder, and our system can also help with other issues related to insomnia.
 Symptoms people experience include, strange itching, tingling or crawling sensation in the legs is very common in people who have insomnia or other sleep disturbances.
 Restless Leg Syndrome is more common in brains that run slow or are under aroused and can be helped with neurofeedback.

 The Tiger system can be applied to multiple other disorders you may be presented with in your practice.
-Conditions such as epilepsy, autism, chronic pain, learning disabilities, hypertension, IBS and Tinnitus.
-Research and clinical consultation with our clinical staff is available to discuss the relative benefits of our system for patients with the conditions outside the primary treatment areas.
+Conditions may include epilepsy, autism, chronic pain, learning disabilities, hypertension, IBS and Tinnitus.
+Research and consultation with our clinical staff is available to discuss the relative benefits of our system for patients presenting conditions outside the primary treatment areas.